 |Mud Creek Ranch|

-Niagara grapes are a midseason variety, available in the late summer and early fall months.
+Niagara grapes are available late summer through early fall.

-Niagara grapes are a good source of nutrients called polyphenols, which are concentrated in the skins, and act as antioxidants in the body.
-The white-skinned grapes are rich in vitamins C, K, B1 and B6, as well as minerals like potassium and manganese.
-Niagara grapes are also rich in flavonoids, which are important phytonutrients, with antioxidants that benefit immune system health.
+Niagara grapes are an excellent source of vitamins C, K, B1 and B6, as well as minerals like potassium and manganese.
+They are also rich in flavonoids, which are important phytonutrients with antioxidants that benefit the immune system and polyphenols which are concentrated in the grape skin and act as additional antioxidants for the body.

 Niagara grapes are named for Niagara County of New York, where the grapes were originally produced.
-The grape was first introduced by the Niagara Grape Company, one of the many companies located in the Concord Grape Belt, the oldest region for grape growing in the United States.
+The grape was first introduced by the Niagara Grape Company, one of the many companies located in the Concord Grape Belt, which is the oldest region for grape growing in the United States.
+Niagara grapes are now produced across the United States where they are used for both sparkling and still white grape juices.

 Niagara grapes are the product of two New York botanists, C. L Hoag and B. W. Clark.
-They created the Niagara variety in 1868 from the deliberate cross of a Concord grape and a Cassady grape.
-The grapes were first commercially sold in 1882, and appeared in the American Pomological Society’s 1885 fruit catalog.
-The cold-hardy Niagara grapes grow well throughout most of the continental United States, but won’t survive in the frigid cold temperatures of the north or the hot, humid weather in south Florida or Texas.
-Niagara grapes are most often grown in the northern mid-west United States and in the New York region.
-Niagara grapes are not ideal for shipping, so are most often found near where they are grown.
+They created the Niagara variety in 1868 from the deliberate cross of a concord grape and a cassady grape.
+The grapes were first commercially sold in 1882 and appeared in the American Pomological Society’s 1885 fruit catalog.
+Niagara grapes are not ideal for shipping and are most often found near where they are grown.
+They can be found at specialty markets in the United States, Canada, Brazil, and New Zealand

 Recipes that include Niagara Grapes.
 One is easiest, three is harder.